October 20, 2020

+3. Research Permits – It really depends on where you want to elope, but some outdoors locations require special event permits!
+Don’t worry too much about this, because I’ll make sure that we don’t get surprised by any requirements.
+I have all the contacts for local ranger stations, forestry offices, and state recreation offices.
+We’ll make sure everything is perfectly arranged before any photo session!

+4. Support Local – Hiring local vendors gets you access to folks who know how to make your Oregon elopement truly an experience to remember.
+In Oregon you can find elopement vendors who have insider knowledge about the areas you’re visiting – like florists who source native plants, bakers who use fresh ingredients and local produce, and Oregon elopement photographers (like me) who have spent years adventuring to find the best hidden gems and stunning locations to elope in Oregon!

-As a queer woman myself, it is extremely important to me the vendors I recommend to clientss are people I’ve worked with before, and are inclusive to all bodies, genders, sexualities, and abilities.
+As a queer woman myself, it is extremely important to me the vendors I recommend to clients are people I’ve worked with before, and are inclusive to all bodies, genders, sexualities, and abilities.
 That’s the base requirement – beyond inclusivity, I also try to recommend vendors who are doing their part to source locally, protect the environment, and support their communities.
 I can recommend florists (like Small Yard Flowers) who sustainably grow their own flowers on a micro-farm in Portland, officiants of all backgrounds & affiliations who can craft personalized ceremonies (like Ecstatic Ceremonies).
 I know local jewelers who offer workshops where couples can make their own wedding rings (like Ringed).
 I know hair and makeup artists (like Shantilly Artistry) who are comfortable and familiar working with all skin tones and hair types.

 “When we had to cancel our wedding due to COVID, my partner and I didn’t know what to do next— we knew we still wanted to get married, but where?
 When?
 What would it look like?